ryderbelserion/Shopkeepers/README.md

 This section assumes that you have [Git](https://git-scm.com/) installed.

-We use Maven to compile and build the plugin.
-This repository comes with bash scripts to automatically install the required version of Maven, build the required [Spigot](https://www.spigotmc.org/wiki/spigot/) dependencies, and then use Maven to build Shopkeepers and produce a plugin and an API jar.
-To build Shopkeepers, just execute the following commands from within a bash console.
+We use Gradle to compile and build the plugin.
+This repository comes with Bash scripts to automatically install the required versions of Gradle and the Java SDK, build the required [Spigot](https://www.spigotmc.org/wiki/spigot/) dependencies, and then use Gradle to build Shopkeepers and produce a plugin, an API, and a 'main' jar.
+Unless you are a developer, you can ignore the latter two jars.

+To build Shopkeepers, just execute the following commands from within a Bash console.
 If you are on Windows, you can install [Git-for-Windows](https://gitforwindows.org/) and then execute these commands from within the "Git Bash".

 ```
 git clone https://github.com/Shopkeepers/Shopkeepers.git